Modular Systems Support Agile and Flexible Supply Chains

 Customer Intimacy: Flexibility.
 Is there a need to meet varying product performance levels to satisfy market and customer needs?
 Having different module variants can fulfill this requirement.

 Operational Excellence: Stability.
 Where in the product can we keep the development and complexity to a minimum?
-Stability over time is essential for production and supply chain.
-It can push down the total cost significantly.
-Are there specific areas that would have extraordinary benefits from this?
+Stability over time is essential for production and the supply chain.
+It can push down the total costs significantly.
+Are there specific areas that would have extraordinary benefits and will not impact the customer’s needs and/or requirements?

 Aligning Module Strategies to Supply Chain Strategies